JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-03-11-explain_clinical_doc_biomarker_en.md

 - extract biomarker entities,

-- classify sentences,
+- classify sentences whether they contain biomarker entities or not,

-- establish relations between the extracted entities from the clinical documents.
+- establish relations between the extracted biomarker and biomarker results from the clinical documents.

-In this pipeline, two NER, one text matcher, one classifier and one relation extraction model were used to achieve those tasks.
+In this pipeline, two NER, one text matcher, one sentence classifier, and one relation extraction model were employed to accomplish the designated tasks.

 - Clinical Entity Labels:  `Biomarker`, `Biomarker_Result`